Vision with macular degeneration

 Factors that may increase your risk of macular degeneration include:

 - Age.
-This disease is most common in people over 65.
+This disease is most common in people over 60.

 - Obesity.
 Research indicates that being obese may increase your chance that early or intermediate macular degeneration will progress to the more severe form of the disease.

+It's important to have routine eye exams to identify early signs of macular degeneration.
 The following measures may help reduce your risk of developing dry macular degeneration:

 - Maintain a healthy weight and exercise regularly.
 If you need to lose weight, reduce the number of calories you eat and increase the amount of exercise you get each day.
-Maintain a healthy weight by exercising regularly and controlling your diet.

 - Include fish in your diet.
 Omega-3 fatty acids, which are found in fish, may reduce the risk of macular degeneration.
-Nuts, such as walnuts, also contain omega-3 fatty acids.
+Nuts such as walnuts also contain omega-3 fatty acids.